How to Know If Your Organization Is Ready to Hand Off Marketing

 That is the moment to stop pretending it will get handled internally.

-Some owners want to learn marketing.
+Some leaders want to learn marketing deeply.
 That is valid.

-Others want the work handled so they can stay focused on the business.
+Others want the work owned so they can stay focused on leading the organization.

 If you are in the second group, handing it off is not avoidance.
 It is a mature operating decision.